oqolarte/oblong/content/project/site.md

 [^1]: That's just a wild claim.
 I haven't got any proof of it yet.
 [^2]: Maybe the creatives who are coerced into doing the visuals also like their work.
+[^3]: It's available in many Unix-like systems, including Linux distros, and macOS.
+Visit their page for more info.
+[^4]: Exchangeable image file format (EXIF) metadata is removed to help  reduce the image size.
+As an added bonus, it's scrubs the image of details that might divulge unnecessary information to internet strangers when they inspect it, such as data, time, and location the image is created.
-[^3]: Check out [Jamstack](https://jamstack.org/generators/) for a list of hundreds of possible SSGs!
+[^5]: Check out [Jamstack](https://jamstack.org/generators/) for a list of hundreds of possible SSGs!
-[^4]: By "decent" I mean it covers all the basic needs to help you set up a working site.
+[^6]: By "decent" I mean it covers all the basic needs to help you set up a working site.
 In its current state, it's reliable.
 However, the more complex you make your site, you'll find that Hugo documentation still needs more polishing.